nhoss003/Machine-Learning/Handwritting recognition/README.md

 Example for project.m:

 Please enter file name: test.data

 Then it displays predicted class labels.

 Initial_Approach.m : This file is based on handwriting.data file.
 It considers first 30000 rows as train set and the rest for test set.
-                     It runs nearest neighbor classifier on the train and test set or different number of neighbors and calculates test and train error.
+                     It runs nearest neighbor classifier on the train and test set for different number of neighbors and calculates test and train error.

 Initial_Approach_CVE.m :  This file is same as the previous one except it user K fold cross validation error for computing error
                           instead of cosidering first 30000 as train set and the rest for test set.